mautic/developer-documentation-new/docs/rest_api/stages.rst

      - Stage publication status - set to ``1`` or ``true`` to publish
    * - ``dateAdded``
      - datetime
-     - Creation date and time for the Stage
+     - Stage record creation date and time
    * - ``createdBy``
      - int
      - ID of the User who created the Stage